lukakralj/GpioManager_App/README.md

 3. Turn on Developer options on your phone (see instructions [here](https://developer.android.com/studio/debug/dev-options)).
 4. In Developer options tab in phone settings, enable USB-debugging and Allow installation via USB cable.
 5. Connect your phone with a USB cable.
-6. On your phone tap the notification that pops up - USB Preferences - and enable File transfer.
+6. On your phone, tap the notification that pops up.
+USB Preferences screen should open; on this screen enable File transfer option (instead of just charging your device).
 7. Click the Run button (or Shift+F10) in Android Studio.
-8. Select your phone and click OK.
+8. Select your phone from the list and click OK.
 9. On your phone, allow installation if prompted.
 10. After the installation the app will automatically open.

 # Disclaimer
 The UI was only tested on Xiaomi A2 Lite, so on your phone some buttons and other elements might shift off the screen.
 To fix this you will only need to manipulate the XML files in the `res/layout` folder.

+The app normally works fine.
+Some minor glitches can occur if the app is inactive for a longer time and then accessed from the Recent apps.
+These sorts of glitches disappear if the app is restarted.

+## Feedback
+Whether you liked the project or not, I will be very thankful for any feedback, suggestions or comments on the project.

+*Feel free to [email](mailto:luka.kralj2@gmail.com) me!*